oa-333/elog/README.md

 then consider setting up two Sentry log targets, one for ERROR reports without stack trace, and one for FATAL
 and crash reports, with stack trace.

-Optional flush and shutdown timeout parameters may be specified with 'flush_timeout_millis' and 'shutdown_timeout_millis'.
+Optional flush and shutdown timeout parameters may be specified with 'flush_timeout' and 'shutdown_timeout'.

 Finally, in order to debug issues with the Sentry log target's connectivity with the Sentry server, the 'debug' parameter may be used, set to true.
 This will have Sentry native SDK log/trace messages to be redirected to ELog, and printed to the standard error stream via specialized logger and log source, using the log source name "elog.sentry".
 The 'logger_level' parameter controls the level of Sentry native SDK message being printed out.